 1. Understanding Exceptions in C#

 In C#, exceptions are unexpected or exceptional events that occur during the execution of a program.
 These events can be errors, like dividing by zero or trying to access an array index that doesn't exist.
-The standard way to handle exceptions is by using try
+The standard way to handle exceptions is by using try, catch, finally blocks.

 try{// Code that may cause an exception}catch (Exception ex){// Handle the exception}finally{// Code that will always be executed, regardless of whether an exception occurred}